Benvenuti in Italia!

 The week is all about painting – doing, talking, living, and breathing it together– immersed in the sublime landscape and light of Tuscany.
 Enjoy a rich experience of living the painter's life in legendary Italy – a birthplace of open-air painting.

-You will be embraced into the best of authentic Tuscan culture and welcomed like family on our fabulous, rustic-chic farm-estate.
+You will be embraced into the best of authentic Tuscan culture and welcomed like family on a marvelous, rustic-chic farm-estate.
 The whole property and excellent staff is reserved exclusively for us.
 Not to mention gourmet, farm-to-table cooking at every meal, excellent regional wines, and wonderful Italian hosts taking care of every little thing with grace, passion, and joy – Viva!

 Set deep in the magnificent Val d’Orcia countryside with mesmerizing views in every direction, the historic property is a painter’s paradise.
 The landscape here in its entirety is recognized by UNESCO as a world-heritage monument.
 The hand of man has worked in harmony with nature for millennia, creating a visual masterpiece, which we can recognize as nearly unchanged from the scenes forming the backdrops of Italian Renaissance painting.
 The nearby town, Pienza, is known as “the Jewel of the Renaissance.”
 Sublime vistas, old stone architecture, gardens, olive groves, lovely people, pool, animals, and vast skies await, all bathed in the perennial, magical light of Italy.